microdotblog/indie-microblogging/Part 1/App.net.md

 Even before App.net was fully funded, they released a prototype Twitter clone called "Alpha" as a test for their new API.
 The API was modern and well-designed.
 Some features that might be left to third-party developers to extend, like my Tweet Marker API for timeline syncing, were built in as core parts of the API.

 App.net further embraced developers through in-person hack days and a developer fund that paid third-party developers based on usage in their apps.
-This lessoned the risk of jumping into a new platform, making sustainability more of a possibility for new apps like Netbot, a port of the popular Tweetbot to App.net.
+This lessened the risk of jumping into a new platform, making sustainability more of a possibility for new apps like Netbot, a port of the popular Tweetbot to App.net.

 ----